fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 ## Pitfalls

-When we started to use audio fingerprinting in production, we aimed to achieve good browser compatibility, stability and performance.For browser compatibility, we also looked at privacy-focused browsers, such as Tor and Brave.
+When we started to use audio fingerprinting in production, we aimed to achieve good browser compatibility, stability and performance.
+For browser compatibility, we also looked at privacy-focused browsers, such as Tor and Brave.

+### OfflineAudioContext

+As you can see on <a href="https://caniuse.com/mdn-api_offlineaudiocontext" target="_blank" rel="noopener"><span>caniuse.com</span> </a>, <tt>OfflineAudioContext</tt> works almost everywhere.
+But there are some cases that need special handling.

+The first case is iOS 11 or older.
+It does support <tt>OfflineAudioContext</tt>, but the rendering only starts if <a href="https://stackoverflow.com/a/46534088/1118709" target="_blank" rel="noopener"><span>triggered by a user action</span> </a>, for example by a button click.
+If <tt>context.startRendering</tt> is not triggered by a user action, the <tt>context.state</tt> will be suspended and rendering will hang indefinitely unless you add a timeout.
+There were not many users who still used this iOS version, so we decided to disable audio fingerprinting for them.

+The second case are browsers on iOS 12 or newer.
+They can reject starting audio processing if the page is in the background.
+Luckily, browsers allow you to resume the processing when the page returns to the foreground.
+When the page is activated, we attempt calling <tt>context.startRendering()</tt> several times until the <tt>context.state</tt> becomes running.
+If the processing doesn’t start after several attempts, the code stops.
+We also use a regular <tt>setTimeout</tt> on top of our retry strategy in case of an unexpected error or freeze.
+You can see <a href="https://gist.github.com/Finesse/92959ce907a5ba7ee5c05542e3f8741b" target="_blank" rel="noopener"><span>a code example here</span> </a>.